What is the mission of AMD?

 Can I submit a qualitative study to AMD, and if so, how does a qualitative study submitted to AMD differ from one that might be better suited for another AOM journal?

 AMD welcomes qualitative research.
 The major purpose for publishing a qualitative study in AMD is to richly describe a phenomenon in terms of its characteristics, temporal development, and context.
-More specifically, AMD seeks to publish studies based on rich qualitative data that explicate emergent phenomena, processes, and taxonomies in order to provide the foundation for important subsequent theory development.
+More specifically, rather than publishing papers using rich data to ground propositions, AMD seeks to publish studies that use such data to explicate emergent phenomena, processes, and taxonomies, and narrow the range of plausible explanations for them in order to provide the foundation for important subsequent theory development.

 Is AMD an appropriate outlet for studies that are trying to make contributions to Evidence-Based Management?